 Is there a Waiting List deposit?

-Yes, there is a $95 application fee, which is refundable if you change your mind.
+Yes, there is a $95 non-refundable application fee.
 If you purchase into the Cooperative, it is credited to your settlement costs.

 Are renovations allowed?